About me and my art.

-On this page you will discover more about me personally, my life, my motivation as an artist and my art.
+On this page you will discover more about me personally, my motivation as an artist and my art.
 You can find my artist biography here.

 The desire for artistic activity has always been there in my life, but it was buried for a long time.
 Like an indefinable subliminal longing.
 My own perfectionism and that of my surroundings kept me from daring to begin in an imperfect way.
 Only through the healing work of God did I achieve more freedom and courage to be myself.
 Especially the latest series reflects my struggle with perfectionism and human imperfection.